02

 Design Solution:

-New Shape and Color
+1. New Shape and Color

 We replaced the original circular icon with a pin-shaped one to enhance user accuracy in identifying the specific location of streetlight poles through pinpointing.
-In addressing the needs of streetlight maintenance staff, we prioritized the luminaire controller statuses above other IoT devices, utilizing varied colors for map pins to represent different statuses of the luminaire controllers.
+Based on the needs of streetlight maintenance staff, we prioritized the luminaire controller statuses above other IoT devices, utilizing varied colors for map pins to represent different statuses of the luminaire controllers.
 For other IoT devices, such as electrical switch box controllers, their statuses are indicated by a small dot positioned in the top-right corner of the respective icons.

 We incorporated five distinct colors to indicate the status of devices on the pole: on, off, offline, alert, or under repair.
 If there are no devices on the pole, the pin remains white.